The ULTIMATE Guide to flying with diabetes

 - How do you keep insulin safe on a plane?

-- How can I pass through airport security with my supplies?
+- How can I pass through airport security with diabetes supplies?

 Don’t worry, I’ll go through each of these in detail.
 First up ...